LaunchCodeEducation/data-analysis/src/chapters/data-manipulation/data-manipulation.rst

 .. admonition:: Note

-   The reading links are included within the notebooks you forked.
+You will find all the assigned reading within your forked notebooks.

 Check Your Understanding
 ------------------------